dsgou/annotator/README.md

 # multimedia-annotator

-Annotate video either in common formats or rosbags.
+Annotate video and audio streams either in common formats(mp4, avi, mkv, wav, mp3) or rosbag files.
+Rosbag format is used by ROS(http://www.ros.org/) to group multiple streams in a single file.
-Annotate video and audio stored in rosbags.

 ## Installation
  * Dependencies